heiliaavola/DE_project/README.md

 # DE_Project

-Data processing pipeline using Apache Airflow to transform machine data and metadata into Apache Iceberg format.
+Data processing pipeline using Apache Airflow to transform machine data and metadata through various stages from raw data to star schema.

 ## Prerequisites

-- Docker and Docker Compose
-- At least 4GB RAM
+1. **Important**: Run `ndax_to_excel.ipynb` Jupyter notebook first
+   - This converts NDAX files to Excel format
+   - This step is separate from Airflow due to issue in Docker on MacOS.
+Tempdata directory access errors when processing NDAX files

+Using Jupyter notebook locally bypasses these Docker/MacOS file system limitations

 ## Quick Start